kkensuke/yt_dlp_transcript/README.md

-# YouTube Transcript to Markdown Converter
+# YouTube Transcript Extractor with Gemini Summarization

 A Python script that extracts transcripts from YouTube videos using `yt-dlp` and converts them to clean, readable Markdown format.
 Includes optional AI-powered summarization using Google's Gemini API.